LibAssignment/INF564-assignment3/README.md

 ```
 (and only the last line if you have already installed `opam`).

-We provide you with the basic structure (in the form of a set of Caml files and a Makefile) that you can retrieve here: [mini-turtle.tar.gz](https://www.enseignement.polytechnique.fr/informatique/INF564/td/3-ocaml/mini-turtle.tar.gz).
-Once this archive is uncompressed with `tar zxvf mini-turtle.tar.gz`, you get a `mini-turtle/` directory containing the following files:
+We provide you with the basic structure (in the form of a set of Caml files and a Makefile) that you can retrieve here: <s>[mini-turtle.tar.gz](https://www.enseignement.polytechnique.fr/informatique/INF564/td/3-ocaml/mini-turtle.tar.gz).
+Once this archive is uncompressed with `tar zxvf mini-turtle.tar.gz`</s> run `git clone https://github.com/LibAssignment/INF564-assignment3 mini-turtle`, you get a `mini-turtle/` directory containing the following files:

 filename    | description
 ------------|---------------------------------------